TomasKireilis/StellarGlobeShop/README.md

 # StellarGlobeShop
-Made as learning project containing microservices architecture, graphql communication, rabbitmq broker, asp.net API servises and react web app.
+Made as learning and representational project containing microservices architecture, GraphQL communication with Hotchocolate and RabbitMQ broker.